Radiology Technologist Schools and Careers in Wyoming

 How to Become a Radiology Technologist in Wyoming

-- Submit your license application.
+4. Submit your license application to the Board.
 Applications are available on the Board’s website.
 Your certifications/credentials are required for the application.
-If you do not hold current credentials with ARRT, the Nuclear Medicine Technology Certification Board (NMTCB), or the Certification Board for Radiology Practitioner Assistants (CBRPA), you can submit official transcripts verifying the completion of study in radiologic technology from a JRCERT-approved institution or an ARRT-recognized accredited agency.
+If you do not hold current credentials but did pass the relevant exam, you can submit official transcripts verifying the completion of study in radiologic technology from a JRCERT-accredited or an ARRT-approved school.

-- Renew and maintain your license.
+5. Renew and maintain your license.
 General licenses will expire two years from the date of issuance.
 Upon renewal, licensees must provide verification that they have completed 24 credit hours of continuing education (CE).

 The Board also issues a Radiologic Technician license for limited scope x-ray operators.
 To qualify for this license, you must complete an acceptable program of education in radiography and pass the ARRT Limited Scope of Practice in Radiography exam.
 If you meet these requirements, you may apply to the Board for the Radiologic Technician license.